Tornc/mc_ballistics/README.md

 I guess I got sidetracked 😅.

 Anyways, the initial goal was to make a proof of concept that demonstrated the possibility of automated counter-battery systems.
 This is done through a Some Peripherals' Radar or anything equivalent.
-The key requirement is that the peripheral has to: **detect entities and record their position**.
+The key requirement is that the peripheral has to **detect entities and record their position**.

 ## How to use